-I graduated with my Master of Social Work from Temple University in 2020 and am working towards clinical licensure in Pennsylvania.
+I graduated with my Master of Social Work from Temple University in 2020.
+I am also a certified trauma professional and working towards clinical licensure in Pennsylvania.
 I have spent nearly 5 years working in social services—offering case management and counseling to individuals experiencing homelessness/displacement, chronic immune deficiency, intimate partner violence, active addiction and recovery, as well as social wellness issues linked to older adulthood.
 I welcome clients encountering any of these challenges and more: including race-related trauma and women’s issues to living as a minoritized or stigmatized individual.
 I also enjoy helping clients develop self-esteem, navigate anxiety, and cope with depression.
 I am very passionate about empowering women from all walks of life, especially those who endure many forms of oppression.

 I pull from a variety of evidence-based approaches that will complement your preferences and therapy goals.
 I use solution-focused and crisis intervention techniques for problem-solving, person-centered communication to help you feel seen and heard, as well as trauma-informed techniques to help you continue to recover and feel secure.
 I often apply cognitive-behavioral approaches and enjoy transferring dialectical behavioral therapy skills to benefit anyone who needs support with navigating both the good and bad in life—which includes all of us!
 Intersectionality also guides my practice.
 I realize that your experiences are unique and strongly influenced by the many layers of your identity—such as gender and religion—that can intensify your challenges.
 Other techniques that I gravitate toward include motivational interviewing and feminist or empowerment-focused approaches.